 Are your dollars not stretching as far as they used to?
 Everyone has different reasons for wanting or needing to cut back.
+Maybe you think you do everything you can but could use some new frugal living tips?
 I thought I’d start sharing some frugal things that we do as a way to not only encourage myself to stay on tract, but maybe give someone with similar goals some ideas.

 – We’re still harvesting some summer vegetables!
 I put my eggplant and bell peppers under row covers since our nights and mornings are cold and they are still going like it’s July!
 We’ll see how long I can keep them going.
 The cherry tomatoes are still doing well.
 I took out all but one regular tomato plant.
 It still is producing (although smaller and smaller tomatoes).
 The kale plants from last fall are still giving me enough kale for morning smoothies or to put into soup (and the new ones are growing well).

 If you didn’t plant a garden this summer, now is the time to start thinking and planning for next summer!

 -The best thing I’ve done in the past few weeks concerns a prescription medicine for myself.
 All summer I’ve been battling some sort of chemical imbalance that threw my blood pressure for a loop.
 My doctor tried so many different types of BP meds and combination of meds and nothing really worked or worked but I had horrible side effects.
 Then I went to a Nephrologist (specializes in BP) and he gave me samples of a med which I’ve been on for the last month and it’s working.
 I feel like my old self now